YuJiangJulia/yujiangjulia.github.io/_pages/about.md

   </div>
   <div class='paper-box-text' markdown='1'>

-  **Description**: This system leverages advanced deep learning techniques, focusing on unsupervised learning methods and NERF 3D reconstruction technology, to develop an intelligent assisted medical system.
-The goal is to enhance the efficiency and accuracy of medical image processing, analysis, and diagnosis.
+  **Description**: This project utilizes advanced deep learning and NERF 3D reconstruction to develop an intelligent system that enhances the efficiency and accuracy of medical image processing and diagnosis.

   **My Contribution**:
   - Leveraged advanced deep learning techniques, focusing on unsupervised learning methods and NERF 3D reconstruction technology.